Intercoin/ContestContract/README.md

 --|--|--
-stagesCount|uint256|count of stages for Contest stagesMinAmount|uint256|array of minimum amount that need to reach at each stage. length array should be the same as stagesCount contestPeriodInBlocksCount|uint256|duration in blocks  for contest period(exclude before reach minimum amount) votePeriodInBlocksCount|uint256|duration in blocks  for voting period revokePeriodInBlocksCount|uint256|duration in blocks  for revoking period percentForWinners|uint256[]|array of values in percentages of overall amount that will gain winners judges|address[]|array of judges' addresses. if empty than everyone can vote
+stagesCount|uint256|count of stages for Contest stagesMinAmount|uint256|array of minimum amount that need to reach at each stage. length array should be the same as stagesCount contestPeriodInSeconds|uint256|duration in seconds  for contest period(exclude before reach minimum amount) votePeriodInSeconds|uint256|duration in seconds  for voting period revokePeriodInSeconds|uint256|duration in seconds  for revoking period percentForWinners|uint256[]|array of values in percentages of overall amount that will gain winners judges|address[]|array of judges' addresses. if empty than everyone can vote